-On Friday, March 27, we released a new version of Apigee Edge for Public Cloud.
+On Wednesday, October 10, 2018, we began releasing a new cloud version of Apigee Edge for Public Cloud.

 New features and enhancements

 This section describes the new features and enhancements in this release.